pjotrp/bioruby-rdf/README.md

 * [PubMed:Entrez](http://www.ncbi.nlm.nih.gov/sites/gquery) to table and RDF
 * [GSEA](http://www.broadinstitute.org/gsea/index.jsp), gene set enrichment analysis, to table and RDF
+* Somatic calling and copy number variation: varscan2, somatic sniper and more

 more information on that below.